qiujian16/k8s-enhancements/keps/sig-multicluster/4322-cluster-inventory/README.md

 - The API should expose access information including but not limited to:
   - APIServer endpoint url of the member cluster.
   - Credential with limited access to the member cluster.
-- At least two providers and one consumers using cluster inventory API.
+- At least two providers and one consumer using cluster inventory API.

 #### GA